Rackham’s Strategic Vision for Graduate Education

 The Rackham organization will be configured to promote staff learning, recognition, collaboration, informational transparency, and empowerment.

-- Expand opportunities for Rackham staff to improve their knowledge of recent advances in graduate education, pursue their career development, and engage in learning that increases their expertise.
+- Provide and expand opportunities for Rackham staff to improve their knowledge of recent advances in graduate education, pursue their career development, and engage in learning that strengthens their expertise within Rackham, the university, and the professional community.

-- Increase opportunities for employee recognition and award nomination programs.
+- Increase opportunities for recognition and award nomination programs within Rackham, the university, and the professional community for all Rackham staff.

-- Increase alignment of Rackham space use with the needs of Rackham organizational culture and climate.
+- Increase alignment of Rackham space usage—physical and virtual—with the needs of Rackham organizational culture and climate.

 As part of our vision, Rackham seeks to connect and support efforts that are responding to the changing conditions of graduate education so that their effect can be amplified in a way that will have a broad impact on students across disciplines.
-A few such programs from Rackham and across Michigan are highlighted here.
+Here are some more examples that complement the initiatives featured at the top of this page.

 Current Rackham Initiatives